Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/workflowautomationtools.md

 ---
-title: Tools and templates to help with workflow automation
+title: Tools and templates for workflow automation
 description: Use these tools and templates to automate workflow tasks in an enterprise freelance program.
 author: matthewrmottola1
 manager: samanro